Celestino Alfonso

 Célestino Alfonso (1 May 1916, at Ituero de Azaba, Salamanca province, Spain – 21 February 1944, at Fort Mont-Valérien, France) was a Spanish republican, a volunteer in the French liberation army FTP-MOI, and a part of the resistance operation led by Missak Manouchian.
 He was, by profession, a carpenter.

+His name will be inscribed in the Panthéon on the entrance to Manouchian's crypt, making him the first Spaniard honored by the Panthéon.

 Youth

 Alfonso arrived in France at the beginning of the 1930s.
 In 1934, he joined the Jeunesse communiste (Communist Youth) and became responsible for the Ivry-sur-Seine group.
 In 1936, he set out as a volunteer for republican Spain, arriving on 27 August 1936.
 He served as a machine-gunner with the rank of sergeant, and from 1937, the rank of lieutenant.
 In 1938, his right hand was wounded.
 He was, shortly afterward, named political commissar of the 2nd International Brigade with the rank of captain.
 In February 1939, he was repatriated to the camp at Saint-Cyprien, from which he escaped.